jjasghar/pxe_dust-cookbook/README.md

     `http_proxy_pass`: HTTP proxy pass, default is none.
     `https_proxy`: HTTPS proxy, default is none.
 * `chef`: Whether or not to bootstrap the node with Chef, default is 'true'.
-* `halt`: Whether to wait for user input at end of bootstrap, default is 'false'.
+* `pause`: Whether to wait for user input at end of bootstrap, default is 'false'.
+* `halt`: Whether to halt the box at end of bootstrap, default is 'false'.
+* `poweroff`: Whether to poweroff the box at end of bootstrap, default is 'false'.
 * `user`:
     `crypted_password`: SHA512 password for the default user, default 'ubuntu'.
 This may be generated and added to the data bag.
     `fullname`: Full name of the default user, default 'Ubuntu'.